Documentation / Graphite

 To make sure the annotations match the actual metric point in Grafana you should use --graphite.annotationRetentionMinutes.
 If you configured your storage-schemas.conf file to have a retention of 10 minutes (one new metric every 10 minutes) you should add --graphite.annotationRetentionMinutes 10 to your configuration.

-Use Grafana annotations #
+Use Grafana annotations

-To use Grafana annotations, make sure you setup a resultBaseURL and add the host and port to Grafana: --grafana.host and --grafana.port.
+To use Grafana annotations, make sure you set up a resultBaseURL and add the host and port to Grafana: --grafana.host and --grafana.port.

-You need to create a new annotation setup in Grafana that matches the templates (the dropdowns) in your dashboard (the same way the default “run” Graphite annotation is setup).
+You need to create a new annotation setup in Grafana that matches the templates (the dropdowns) in your dashboard (the same way the default "run" Graphite annotation is set up).
 It will look something like this:

-Upgrade to use the test slug in the namespace #
+Upgrade to use the test slug in the namespace

 In sitespeed.io 17.0.0 we introduced the ability to add the slug of your test as a key to Graphite.
 The slug is the name of your test and it enables the ability to show videos/screenshots (and more) directly in Grafana and makes it easier to differentiate tests.
 It looks like this:

-Convert Graphite data structure #
+Convert Graphite data structure

-The simple way #
+The simple way

-The middle way #
+The middle way

 Move the old data to the new structure in Graphite.
-Since Graphite store metrics in plain files in a directory structure, you can add a new folder structure and move the old data.
-You will have some downtime for the test when you do it, but you don’t need to have multiple tests running at the same time.
+Since Graphite stores metrics in plain files in a directory structure, you can add a new folder structure and move the old data.
+You will have some downtime for the test when you do it, but you don't need to have multiple tests running at the same time.

 cd whisper/sitespeed_io/firstView